MHS-20/Cloud-Projects/syad-with-ansible/README.md

   ## Tasks

-  Certainly!
-Here's a better formatted version of the provided information:

 **Network Configuration:**
 - **Server ("S")**: Acts as a storage system for user data.
 - **Clients ("Cx")**: Interface with Server "S".